- Get Involved

 What is Head Start?

 Head Start and Early Head Start are comprehensive early childhood development programs serving low-income children from ages birth to five and their families.
 Head Start and Early Head Start are federally funded programs that are operated by local entities.
-Salt Lake Community Action Program is the grantee for Head Start serving Salt Lake and Tooele Counties.
+Salt Lake Community Action Program, doing business as Utah Community Action, is the grantee for Head Start serving Salt Lake and Tooele Counties.
 Children who attend Head Start participate in school-readiness curriculum that includes literacy, language, science, mathematics, and social-emotional development.
 They also receive medical and dental services, have healthy meals and snacks, and enjoy playing safely indoors and outdoors.

 In addition to the educational services, family involvement is at the core of our success.
 Head Start/Early Head Start families can take part in the classroom as a volunteer, help with classroom projects, and even help develop curriculum.
 Elected family members take part in our Policy Council, a board that partners with staff members in decision-making responsibilities for the program.
 Families can participate in trainings in areas such as parenting, job training, health and nutrition, as well as learn about other resources in our community.